oronymzy/tips/docs/qrMkdwn.md

     | col 2 is      | centered      |   $12 |
     | zebra stripes | are neat      |    $1 |

-```
 The table will render correctly even if the raw Markdown does not line up prettily.
-The rightmost pipe (`|`) and any extra spaces can be omitted, and only one dash is required to separate each header cell.
+The rightmost pipe (`|`) and any extra spaces can be omitted.
+Only one dash is required to separate each header cell.
 You can also use inline Markdown.
+```
 | Markdown | Less | Pretty
 |-|-|-
 | *Still* | `renders` | **nicely**